jcruzp/JRobotPI/README.md

 All sensors send data to Xively site and in this site I have defined a trigger for PIR_Motion device that listener to changes and send notifications to my Iphone using Prowl for that. https://xively.com/feeds/918735601

+You can access all sensors data, using REST commands, I include a light webserver.

 ###Due_I2C.ino